GeorgetownMakerHubOrg/air-quality/README.md

 1. Optional [USB connected Solar Panel](https://tinyurl.com/yad7xpcu)
 1. [Optional 3000mAh 18650 Lithium Ion Battery](https://www.ebay.com/itm/202512035904)

-The available I2C devices are set to the following addresses:

-* 118 (0x76) - BME280 Sensor
-* 119 (0x77) - BME680 Sensor

 ## Open Actions/Areas of Investigation & Improvement:

 1. This repo has migrated to the ESP32 MCU.
 There are minor implementation differences that we'll need to manage through (eg. sleep or upgrade method).